 The Conference Board.
 Research reports on busines and US and global economics.
 Includes studies of Fortune 500 companies. business trends, ethics and corporate governance, and forcasts of regional, national, and international economic conditions.

 The Economist.
 General interest news source about current trends in business, politics and economics worldwide.
 Locations for the print version can be found via Oskicat.
 For historical issues see the Economist Historical Archive which has full text from 1843 to recent years.

 Economist Intelligence Unit (EIU) Country Profiles and Reports.
 In-depth reports on macroeconomic, financial, and political conditions in over 200 countries.

 Factiva.
 General and business news and information from sources in 22 languages, including local, national and international newspapers, business magazines, trade publications, and wires.
 Includes the exclusive combination of The Wall Street Journal, the Financial Times, and Dow Jones.

 Financial Times.
 Access to the Financial Times from January 1998 to present.
-For historical access see the Financial Times Historical Archive which has the complete run of the daily Financial Times from 1888 through 2006.
+For historical access see the Financial Times Historical Archive which has the complete run of the daily Financial Times from 1888 to recent years.